iterative/mlem.ai/content/docs/object-reference/data/index.md

 # Data extensions

+Converting a dataset into MLEM data object enables methods like `mlem apply` as we seen in the [User Guide](/doc/user-guide/data).

-Data extensions add support for new types of data object that MLEM can covert into MLEM data objects in [`save` API method](/doc/api-reference/save)
+Data extensions add support for new types of data object that MLEM can convert into MLEM data objects in [`save` API method](/doc/api-reference/save).

 Typicaly they will implement [DataType](/doc/object-reference/mlem-abcs#datatype),